 date_ewas > the target date..

-Minor rant: I really approve of Solr requiring full date specifications in UTC time, but I do admit it is sometimes a bit awkward, the ability to specify partial dates is pretty cool.
+Minor rant: I really approve of Solr requiring full date specifications in UTC date format, but I do admit it is sometimes a bit awkward, the ability to specify partial dates is pretty cool.
 DateRangeField more naturally expresses some of the concepts we often need to support with dates in documents.
 For instance, “this document is valid from dates A to B, C to D and M to N”.
 There are other very interesting things that can be done with this “spatial” stuff, see: Hossman’s Spatial for Non Spatial.
 Enough of the introduction.
 In the Reference Guide, there’s the comment “Consider using this [DateRangeField] even if it’s just for date instances, particularly when the queries typically fall on UTC year/month/day/hour etc. boundaries.”
 The follow-on question is “well, how does it perform?”
 I recently had to try to answer that question and realized I had no references so I set out to make some.
 The result is this blog.

 For this test, there are a few things to be aware of.